 The powerful features of Report Builder allow users to visualize the data displayed in the results pane within the same view.
-In order to start building a visualization, start by uncollapsing the ‘Visualization’ tab and choose a chart or visualization type from the available options.
+In order to start building a visualization, start by uncollapsing the ‘Visualization’ tab and choosing a chart or visualization type from the available options.

 The tool will automatically try to interpret the data within the results section and apply the most logical and applicable visualization.
-You can also toggle and adjust different settings in order change axes and create a more intuitive graphic.
+You can also toggle and adjust different settings in order to change axes and create a more intuitive graphic.
 When a report containing a visualization is saved, the configured visualization will also be saved alongside the report.

-In order to fine tune your visualizations you can use the Edit bar on the side:
+In order to fine-tune your visualizations, you can use the Edit bar on the side:

 You can also specify which fields should not appear in the visualization: